DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 705: "I'm trying to visualize this dude's skeleton" -Devicat (29-Oct-19)
 * 706: "There is no more ![devicatBUTT](https://static-cdn.jtvnw.net/emoticons/v1/1857257/1.0 "devicatBUTT") booty!" -DeviCat (30-Oct-19)
 * 707: "Don't feel bad for complimenting the neck." -DeviCat (30-Oct-19)
+* 708: "I have to hide the devil for a bit" -DeviCat (04-Nov-19)
+* 709: "We've had a lot of butts tonight! devicatBUTT" -DeviCat (04-Nov-19)

 There may be quotes newer than these that have yet to be collected.